j2467/tping/README.md

 1. Type `tping` into the bash command line.
 2. It will ask for either an IP address or hostname.
 3. It will attempt to connect, and only show movement on the screen once a connection is made, with a timestamp next to those successful ping attempts.

+Sometimes it is also helpful to write to a file while also displaying output to the screen.
+Here is the command to do that:

+bash tping | my_log_$(date +%Y-%m-%d).txt
+- will create a file called my_log_2025-08-05.txt